xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 I like to keep things as simple as possible, so there are only 7 columns: **Name**, **Contact Info**, **Notes**, **Category**, **Last Contact**, **Next Contact,** **Trigger Reminder**.

-The first three columns are simple text columns while the third one, **Category**, is single select column (”A”, “B”, “C”, “D”).
+The first three columns are simple text columns while the third one, **Category**, is a single select column (”A”, “B”, “C”, “D”).

 The **Next Contact** column is calculated as a function of the values in the **Category** and **Last** **Contact** columns.